 OPEC’s end will be a win for humanity and America — another Trump miracle

-- ▪OPEC's market control since the 1970s has led to significant wealth transfers to oil-rich regimes and economic instability.
+- ▪OPEC's control has historically led to significant economic manipulation and wealth transfer to certain nations.

 Opening excerpt (first ~120 words) tap to expand

 Opinion editorial OPEC’s end will be a win for humanity and America — another Trump miracle By Post Editorial Board Published April 28, 2026, 6:39 p.m.
-ET United Arab Emirates has struck a blow to OPEC -- and consumers will gain.
-AP OPEC’s stranglehold on the global economy is finally coming apart at the seams — thanks in large part to President Donald Trump’s efforts at home and abroad — and the result will be freer markets, long-term lower energy price and less debt slavery for developing nations.
+ET OPEC’s stranglehold on the global economy is finally coming apart at the seams — thanks in large part to President Trump’s efforts at home and abroad — and the result will be freer markets, long-term lower energy price and less debt slavery for developing nations.
 On Tuesday, the United Arab Emirates, long frustrated with OPEC’s limits on its oil production, declared its intent to leave the consortium within days to be free to meet consumer demand for energy on its own terms.
+This is great for consumers, because the production and price of oil should be set by global demand, not by the whims of kings and dictators.

 …